 File: EFD

 MEAL CHARGE POLICY

+Note – policy under review

 The School Committee is committed to providing students with healthy, nutritious meals each day so they can focus on school work, while also maintaining the financial integrity of meal programs and minimizing any impact on students with meal charges.
 However, unpaid meal charges place a large financial burden on the school district, as food services is a self-supporting entity within the district.
 The purpose of this policy is to ensure compliance with federal reporting requirements of the USDA Child Nutrition Program, as well as provide oversight and accountability for the collection of outstanding student meal balances.